The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation

 If we perform a similar analysis, we find that our KLEVER galaxies show a similar enhancement of 0.2 dex in log(N2O2).
 Similarly, \cite{Steidel_2016} present a composite spectrum of high-redshift galaxies from the Keck Baryonic Structure Survey (KBSS) with log(N2O2) = $-$1, which is 0.17 dex lower than the KLEVER average of log(N2O2) = $-$0.83.
 However, the KBSS composite spectrum has log(O3N2) = 1.64, whereas for our KLEVER sample we find an average log(O3N2) = 1.06, where log(O3N2) $\equiv$ log(R3) - log(N2).
-The difference in O3N2 between the two samples means that the difference in N2O2 is expected, and our average values for N2O2 are in good agreement with the KBSS sample when compared in the log(O3N2) v log(N2O2) plane as presented in \cite{Strom_2017}.
+The difference in sample selection between KBSS and KLEVER means that the difference in O3N2, and hence N2O2, is expected.
+Whilst KLEVER galaxies are H$\alpha$ selected, the KBSS sample differs in that it is rest-UV selected, meaning it may be biased against more massive galaxies, hence probing lower metallicities on average than our sample.
+The KBSS sample also requires slit-loss corrections in order to compare emission lines between different bands (such as H$\alpha$ and H$\beta$).
+These corrections have a median uncertainty of 8\%, introducing an additional source of error that is not present for the KLEVER sample.
+Our average values for N2O2 are in good agreement with the KBSS sample when compared in the log(O3N2) v log(N2O2) plane as presented in \cite{Strom_2017}.
 This suggests the level of nitrogen enrichment in our KLEVER sample is comparable to that of other high-redshift samples found in literature.